-If your system arrived installed in a rack with all the cables attached, skip to "Step 9.
+If your system arrived installed in a rack with all the cables attached, skip to "Step 8.
 Setting Up Attached Devices".
 If not, continue with this step.

-- Note: Read the following drawer placement notes, and Caution statements before installing the system rails. - Note: Service clearance may be required on the early Model EPC610 I/O and CEC drawers.
+- Note: Read the following drawer placement notes, and Caution statements before installing the system rails. - Note: Service clearance may be required on the early model I/O drawers.
 Refer to the following notes for specific instructions.

 - The T00 rack has EIA numbers visible from the front and rear that start with 1 (at the bottom) to 36 (at the top).
 Therefore, the rail surface that a drawer sits on is approximately in line with the lower edge of the EIA position for that drawer.
 The lowest EIA number completely occupied by a drawer is said to be that drawer's EIA position.
 An EIA number is also used in identifying cables attached to that drawer.
-The I/O and CEC drawers occupy 5 EIA units each. - 2.
-Because of service restriction for the CEC drawer (see note 6), the I/O drawer should be installed above the CEC drawer as shown in the figure under note 8. - 3.
-The system has two service positions.
-One position is with the drawer pulled out the front of the rack, and the other position is with the drawer pulled out the rear of the rack. - 4.
+The CEC drawer occupies 8 EIA unit each, and the I/O drawers occupy 5 EIA units each. - 2.
+The I/O drawers have two service positions.
+One position is with the drawer pulled out the front of the rack, and the other position is with the drawer pulled out the rear of the rack. - 3.
 Two stabilizers are required on the rack before installing the system if the rack is not bolted to the floor.
 One must be installed at the bottom front of the rack unit, and the other at the bottom rear of the rack unit.
-Both must be installed prior to servicing the system. - 5.
-If the system is the only system in the rack, follow this placement guideline: on the T00 rack, start from bottom or mount rails so that the top drawer will not exceed 32nd EIA location. - 6.
-The CEC drawer requires 5 EIA units (8.75 inches) service clearance from the top of the T00 rack.
-It should never be installed in the top most position in this rack. - 7.
-Early EPC610 I/O drawers require 4 EIA units service clearance from the top of the rack when placed in their rear service position.
+Both must be installed prior to servicing the system. - 4.
+If the system is the only system in the rack, follow this placement guideline: on the T00 rack, start from bottom or mount rails so that the top drawer will not exceed 32nd EIA location. - 5.
+Some I/O drawers require 4 EIA units service clearance from the top of the rack when placed in their rear service position.
 These early drawers have a rear service stop latch 11.25 inches (285.75mm) from the rack mounting flange at the front of the drawer.
-The redesigned drawers have a rear service stop latch 5.75 inches from the rack mounting flange at the front of the drawer and do not have this service clearance requirement. - 8.
-If there are no drawers placed immediately above the system, install drawer anti-tip guides as shown in the rack drawer rail instructions shipped with the system.
-This will help support the drawers when placed in their rear service position.
+The current drawers have a rear service stop latch 5.75 inches from the rack mounting flange at the front of the drawer and do not have this service clearance requirement. - 6.
+If there are no drawers placed immediately above the I/O drawers, install drawer anti-tip guides as shown in the rack drawer rail instructions shipped with the system.
+This will help support the I/O drawers when placed in their rear service position.